 An international team of researchers found that seniors who consumed the most nutritious food had a nearly 25 percent reduction in the risk of mental decline compared to those with the least healthy diets.
 This study was published in the online issue of Neurology.
 The researchers followed 27,860 people aged 55 or older from 40 different countries for an average of about five years.
 Everyone in the study had either diabetes or a history of heart disease, stroke, or peripheral artery disease.

 Over the course of the study, 4,699 people suffered a decline in thinking and memory.
-Those consuming the most nutritious diets were 24 percent less likely to have cognitive declines compared to people consuming the least healthy foods.
+Those consuming the most nutritious diets were 24 percent less likely to have cognitive declines than those consuming the least healthy foods.
 The results didn’t change when researchers accounted for factors that might impact cognitive health, including physical activity, high blood pressure, and a history of cancer.

 University of Berkeley researchers challenged a group of thirty-nine young adults to a tough learning task designed to give their memory skills a workout.
-Two hours later, half of the group took a ninety-minute nap, while the other group remained awake.
+Half of the group took a ninety-minute nap two hours later while the other remained awake.
 Again, both groups were asked to learn a new set of learning skills.
 Which group did better?
 The young adults who napped after the first learning task improved their brain and memory skills the second time around, while the group who stayed awake had more learning and memory difficulties.

-Exercise programs involving both aerobic exercise and strength training produced better results on cognitive abilities than either one alone.
+Exercise programs involving aerobic exercise and strength training produced better cognitive abilities results than either alone.

 The scans found that learning to juggle increased the volume of gray matter in the mid-temporal area and left posterior intra-parietal sulcus by about three percent.
 These are parts of the left hemisphere of the brain that process data from visual motion.
 Students who had not undergone juggling training showed no such change.